speardragon/speardragon.github.io/_posts/Computer Science/Data structure and algorithm with Python/2022-05-16-[자료구조와 알고리즘] Dynamic Programming.md

 ## Fibonacci series

-Let's consider and example to understant how dynamic programming works.
+Let's consider and example to understand how dynamic programming works.
 We use the Fibonacci series to illustrate

 The sequence of numbers
 ![image](https://user-images.githubusercontent.com/79521972/168503404-9961b12a-10f9-48ce-a26d-331fbdfb3d14.png)

 that are defined by the formula

 ![image](https://user-images.githubusercontent.com/79521972/168503427-c3af3aa6-15bf-4c8d-9ba3-88f5c36158f2.png)